Managing holidays in your business

 To make the process clear and simple, we always recommend the process for booking holiday and the associated rules are set out clearly in the handbook or that you have a clear leave policy.
 Be clear about how someone can book leave, it is first come first served?
 Do you rotate seasonal dates to be fair so it’s not always the same people booking time off?
 Be clear that no holiday arrangements should be confirmed until the holiday request has been granted to avoid unnecessary disappointment or cost.

 Another rule to consider is having a maximum length of annual leave that can be taken at one time to prevent staff having long periods of absence from work.
 Most employers put a limit of maximum of 2 weeks of continuous leave from work, with any requests in excess of two weeks usually being declined.
 Employers can always use their discretion and decide to approve requests for longer periods of holiday under certain circumstances, however doing so may create an expectation from employees that these requests will be approved in the future.

 It is also worth thinking about including the number of people or combinations of different job types you are prepared to have on annual leave at the same time.
 If you also have a holiday chart somewhere on the wall this should also reduce the number of requests you decline.

 Otherwise, using an online HR administration system is a fantastic way to manage and monitor holiday entitlements and requests.
-Ask us for more details about the system we use.

 The need for time off just keeps adding up